IBM-Cloud/docs/services/mobileaccess/getting-started-cordova.md

 ---

 {:shortdesc: .shortdesc}
-{:codeblock:.codeblock}
+{:codeblock: .codeblock}

 # Setting up the Cordova plug-in
 {: #getting-started-cordova}

 Instrument your Cordova client application with {{site.data.keyword.amafull}} client SDK.
-Initialize the Authorization Manager in your Android (Java) or iOS (Objective C) code.
+Initialize the Authorization Manager in your Android (Java) or iOS code (Objective C using the Swift SDK and relevant header file).
 Initialize the client, and make requests to protected and unprotected resources from the WebView.

 {:shortdesc}

 ## Before you begin
 {: #before-you-begin}
 You must have:

 * An instance of a {{site.data.keyword.Bluemix_notm}} application.
 For more information about how to create a {{site.data.keyword.Bluemix_notm}} back-end application, see [Getting started](index.html).
 * An instance of a {{site.data.keyword.amafull}} service.
 * The URL of your back-end application (**App Route**).
 You will need this values for sending requests to the protected endpoints of your back-end application.
 * Your **TenantID** value.
 Open your service in the  {{site.data.keyword.amashort}} dashboard.
 Click the **Mobile Options** button.
 The `tenantId` (also known as `appGUID`)  value is displayed in the **App GUID / TenantId** field.
 You will need this value for intializing the Authorization Manager.